cjerdonek/sf-elections-commission/README.md

 SF Elections Commission
 =======================

+This repository is unofficial and is not approved by the San Francisco Elections Commission.

-This repository is a personal and unofficial collection of administrative documents for the San Francisco Elections Commission.
+This repository is a personal and unofficial collection of documents to assist with administrative tasks.

 It contains: